 According to a report in The Lancet, on average, vaccines take 10 years to develop.
 Even with experts greatly accelerating research due to the urgency of the global pandemic, the report notes that an initial vaccine may take more than 18 months to be developed, manufactured, and distributed to people around the world.

 Consequently, scientists have been researching vaccines and potential treatments that may ultimately reduce the chance of a person dying if they develop the disease.

 This typically involves repurposing previously available drugs that may also be effective in treating COVID-19.
 This is important as, much like developing a working vaccine, finding new drugs that can treat COVID-19 may take a long time.

 To date, the only repurposed drug that has shown signs of being effective is remdesivir, originally developed to treat Ebola in 2014.

-However, a recent major World Health Organization (WHO) study has found that remdesivir has no significant effect on COVID-19 mortality.
+However, a recent major World Health Organization (WHO)

 As a consequence, identifying effective drugs that experts can repurpose to treat COVID-19 is particularly pressing.

 In this context, scientists behind the present study took a different approach in the search for potentially effective drugs to repurpose.

 Typically, when scientists source drugs to repurpose, they use a technique called high throughput screening (HTS).
 This involves automating the testing of many different medications, allowing for a much more rapid process than using human teams.
 Researchers then analyze the results with a computer.